shyamgovind/about-puppet/2016.4.2/01 - Using Forge module - NTP example.md

     }
     ```

-    But the issue with this method is that our code is very basic and doesn't handle all different scenarios.
-What if you needed a different ntp.conf for certain set of NTP clients ?
+    But the issue with this method is that our code is very basic & inflexible.
+It also doesn't handle all the different scenarios.
+What if you needed a different ntp.conf for a certain set of NTP clients ?
 What if you wanted to handle Solaris servers as well ?
-May be some AIX servers ?
+Or may be some AIX servers ?

    2. Forge to the rescue.

     Puppet forge as you might know, is a community repository of puppet modules.
-Let's look at ntp modules available.
-Searching "ntp" on forge would give us this : https://forge.puppet.com/puppetlabs/ntp .
-Using a forge module esp. ones like puppetlabs-ntp has a lot of benefits :
+Let's look at ntp modules available there.
+Searching "ntp" on forge would give us this : https://forge.puppet.com/puppetlabs/ntp. _( Tip : Always use "[puppet supported](https://forge.puppet.com/supported)" modules if available.
+Next in line are "[puppet approved](https://forge.puppet.com/approved)" modules. )_ Using a forge module esp. ones like puppetlabs-ntp has a lot of benefits :

     ![forge ntp](https://github.com/shyamgovind/puppet-cheat-sheets/blob/master/img/ntp%20forge%20module.png)